dokku/dokku/ISSUE_TEMPLATE.md

 ### `dokku report APP_NAME` output

 > This is required!
-Issues missing this information _may_ be closed
+Issues missing this information may be closed.
 >
 > For problems affecting all applications, the report output for a broken application is useful for our debugging.
 > You may also run `dokku report` without any arguments to display the top-level reporting information.